-You can also browse the collection by category or via 'Themed collections'.
+You can browse the collection by category or via 'Themed collections'.

-The UK Government Web Archive contains some partial copies of sites.
+The UK Government Web Archive contains some partial, or incomplete, copies of sites.
 If you find an archived site which seems incomplete you may be able to find a more complete version by trying a different date.

 Tips on finding content in the UK Government Web Archive (PDF, 0.47Mb)